lattejed/learnyouatezos.com/pages/chapter_01450.md

 Now that we've securely generated our key and passphrase, we can import our key into the Azure Key Vault.
 We're going to follow a procedure very similar to the one we used for generating our keys, except this time we will not be able to air-gap this computer as it needs to talk to Azure.

 <warning>
-Azure Key Vault does not offer a way to import keys encrypted with an Azure public key, which would be more secure than this method.
+Azure Key Vault does not offer a way to import keys with a key pair, which would be more secure than this method.
 That means your private key (and passphrase) will exist, in unencrypted form, in your machine's RAM until your computer is rebooted.
-As this procedure will run on a fresh Ubuntu install and the live CD (USB) will be wiped immediately aftewards, the author believes this is adequately secure for this purpose.
 If you are dealing with non-trivial amounts of XTZ, you should hire a security consultant.
 </warning>

 This time, we will:

 1. Create a fresh installation of Ubuntu 18.04 on a USB drive
 2. Run that on a computer with a network connection
-3. Install the Azure CLI
+3. Install and authenticate the Azure CLI
-4. Authenticate the CLI
-5. Import our key to Azure
+4. Import our key to Azure
-6. Delete our UBS key
+5. Wipe our USB key

 <note>
 Ubuntu tends to be picky about WiFi adaptors.
 If possible, use a machine with a wired ethernet connection.